 Xiang Fu He v.
 Troon Management, Inc.

 On appeal, this decision was reversed by the First Department.
-The Court of Appeals granted leave to appeal the decision.
+The Court of Appeals granted leave to appeal the First Department’s decision.

 The Court of Appeals concluded that Section 7-210 applies equally to out-of-possession landlords noting the Code provision “applies to every ‘owner of real property abutting any sidewalk’ and makes no distinction fort those owners who are out of possession.”